Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Implementation

-The mimic model $C$ is a sequence-to-sequence model.
-It is designed to learn normal traffic behavior by modeling features of sub-requests in the sampled requests.
-Given a sequence of normal traffic request features, the model then predicts the input sub-request features one at a time as the features are observed.
+The mimic model $C$ is designed to learn traffic behavior by modeling features of sub-requests in the sampled requests.
+It is a sequence-to-sequence model.
+Given a sequence of traffic request features, the model then predicts the input sub-request features one at a time as the features are observed.
 We design $C$ using a long short-term memory (LSTM)~\cite{10.1162/neco.1997.9.8.1735} neural network.
-The purpose of $C$ is to model normal traffic, retaining memory of its behavior, and provide a vector of control for the ensuing generative process.
+The purpose of $C$ is to model network traffic, retain a memory of its behavior, and provide a vector of control for the ensuing generative process.
+When given sampled sequences of features $(\bm{s}_1, \hdots, \bm{s}_{L})$ as inputs, the mimic $C$ learns to generate synthetic features $(\widetilde{\bm{s}}_1, \hdots, \widetilde{\bm{s}}_{L})$ that mimic the input features.
+For example, a sample input \texttt{Request Len} sequence $(60, 1514, 52, 60, \hdots, 66)$ given to $C$ could result in such an output of $(60, 60, 1514, 60, \hdots, 66)$, which closely mimics the input sample.